Ahelsel/OOAD-Project/README.md

 - Boolean: modifier (if the projectile has a special effect) (Stretch Goal)
 - Modifier: modifierType (if the projectile has a special effect) (Stretch Goal)

 ## Running the Project
 In order to build and test the project in a Desktop environment, you will need to use the LibGDX-provided 'desktop' module.
 To do this, run the 'DesktopLauncher' class located in the 'desktop/src/org/ooad/project' directory.

+## Milestones to be Completed

+### Fundamental Mechanics
+TODO

+### Visuals
+- Create a basic level with a HomeBase and Player
+- Add a Player sprite with movement (change Sprite based on direction)
+- Add an Enemy sprite with movement (change Sprite based on direction)
+- Add a Weapon sprite for the Player
+- Add a Projectile sprite for the Player's Weapon
+- Add a HomeBase sprite
+- Add a level sprite

+## Stretch Goals/Milestones

+### Audio
+Audio for firing weapons, being hit by an enemy, or dying.
+Background music for the game.